britram/rains-prototype/draft-trammell-rains-protocol.md

 See {{cbor-tokens}} for details.

-A Message map MUST contain a content (23) key, whose value is an array of Message Sections; a Message Section is either an Assertion, Shard, Zone, or Query, or Notification.
+A Message map MUST contain a content (23) key, whose value is an array of Message Sections; a Message Section is either an Assertion, Shard, Zone, Query, or Notification.

 ## Message Section header

 Each Message Section in the Message's content value MUST be a two-element array.
-The first element in the array is the message section type, encoded as an integer as in {{cbor-symtab}}.
-The second element in the array is a message section body, a CBOR map defined as in the subsections shown in {{cbor-symtab}}:
+The first element in the array is the message section type, encoded as an integer as in {{tabsection}}.
+The second element in the array is a message section body, a CBOR map defined as in the subsections
+{{cbor-assertion}}-{{cbor-notification}}

 {: #tabsection title="Message Section Type Codes"}